Abhi270303/unfold2023/README.md

    - Set the bridge for the LendBorrow.sol contract on Polygon.

 6. **Interconnected Lending:**
-   - Set bridges between the FUJI, Polygon, and Avalanche networks to facilitate seamless cross-chain transactions.
+   - Set bridges between the FUJI and Polygon networks to facilitate seamless cross-chain transactions means set the addresses of bridges on both lendborrow contracts so that bridges can communicateb with each other.

 7. **Asset Valuation:**
-   - Set floor prices for your NFT assets on the FUJI network to ensure that your NFTs maintain their value.
+   - Set floor prices (Manually Chainlink Floor price of NFT is not avaialble for fuji) for your NFT assets on the FUJI network to ensure that your NFTs maintain their value.

 8. **Deposit and Withdrawal:**
    - Deposit your NFT assets to secure a loan on any chain of your choice.